Aliases for ACSL6 Gene

 GeneCards Summary for ACSL6 Gene

 ACSL6 (Acyl-CoA Synthetase Long-Chain Family Member 6) is a Protein Coding gene.
-Diseases associated with ACSL6 include myelodysplastic syndrome and eosinophilia.
+Diseases associated with ACSL6 include myelodysplastic syndrome and chronic intestinal vascular insufficiency.
 Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include protein homodimerization activity and long-chain fatty acid-CoA ligase activity.
 An important paralog of this gene is ACSBG2.

 UniProtKB/Swiss-Prot for ACSL6 Gene

 Activation of long-chain fatty acids for both synthesis of cellular lipids, and degradation via beta-oxidation.
 Plays an important role in fatty acid metabolism in brain and the acyl-CoAs produced may be utilized exclusively for the synthesis of the brain lipid.